La Mesa Neighborhoods Guide: Schools, Parks, and What Life Looks Like in Each Area

 Quick Answers

-Is La Mesa a good place to raise kids?
+Is La Mesa a good place to live?
 Yes.
-La Mesa has above-average public schools, crime rates below state and national averages, quality parks, and a strong community identity, all about 10 miles east of downtown San Diego.
+La Mesa has above-average public schools, crime rates below state and national averages, quality parks, and a strong community identity, located about 10 miles east of downtown San Diego.

 What school district is La Mesa in?
 Elementary and middle school students attend the La Mesa-Spring Valley School District.
 High school students attend the Grossmont Union High School District, which includes Helix Charter High School and Grossmont High School.